Grow Your Accounting Business Online With WordPress

 Michael Alter, http://www.accountingweb.com/technology/accounting-software/tips-for-improving-your-website

-As well as facing a number of business and technology changes, there are also plenty of online opportunities available for businesses in the accounting industry that are willing to evolve to meet the demands of the online economy and can think outside the box about improving their online business marketing skills.
+As well as facing a number of challenges, there are also many online opportunities available for accounting companies that are willing to adapt to meet the demands of the online economy and who can think outside the box in terms of marketing their business services better online.

-- Learn Why A Poorly Built Website Can Cost You Prospective Buyers
+- Why A Poorly Constructed Website Can Lose You Money And What To Do About It

-This section explains how to improve your website and get better results online.
-We show you what pages you need, what type of content works best for accounting and financial services websites, tips for improving your site’s layout and navigation structure, etc.
+Let’s start by going over the basic information you need.
+In this section, we’ll look at ways to improve your website and get better results.
+We will look at what pages your website needs, what type of content works best for accounting websites, your layout and navigation, etc.

-If you need assistance or help planning your accounting or financial services website, check out the detailed step-by-step guide we have written here: The Website Planning Process Explained: A Basic Primer For Business Owners
+If you need website planning assistance, check out the article we have written here: The Website Planning Process Explained: A Practical Blueprint For Business Owners

-It’s essential to have a page that describes your products or services.
+It’s essential to have a page that lists your products or services.

-- Business accounting – planning, formation, accounting, payroll, financial statement compilation, book keeping, forecasting, financing, budgeting, strategic planning, consulting, etc.
+- Business accounting – planning, company formation, accounting, payroll, preparing financial statements, book keeping, budgeting, forecasting, financing, strategic planning, consulting, etc.

 - Investment strategies